ArtemiusI/Sirene-NPC/Sirene/Readme-Sirene.txt

 She can be found at the Song of the Morning, the temple of Lathander east of Beregost, outside the entrance to the main temple.
 She will only join a PC of nonevil alignment.

-She comes at level 2 with her personal two-handed sword and the following stats:
+She begins at level 2 with her personal two-handed sword and the following stats:

 	STR: 15
 	DEX: 17